sliit-foss/enchanced_cloud_firestore/README.md

 # enhanced_cloud_firestore

+## IMPORTANT !!!
+## This project has been migrated to the following [monorepo](https://github.com/sliit-foss/dart-cookbook) and will no longer be maintained here.

 An enhanced version of the cloud firestore dart package with support for filtering, sorting, limiting, error handling and success scenarios

 ## Getting started